The complete guide to change manager roles and responsibilities

 Risk management: Competency in identifying, assessing, and implementing risk mitigation strategies for changes affecting IT infrastructure and business processes.

-Effective communication: Exceptional communication skills are critical, especially in developing a comprehensive communication plan to engage with executives, stakeholders, and business users.
+Effective communication: Exceptional communication skills, especially in developing a comprehensive communication plan to engage with executives, stakeholders, and business users.

-Training & mentoring: Adept at educating and guiding others in change management processes and principles, implementing training programs to foster an informed organizational culture.
+Training and mentoring: Adept at educating and guiding others in change management processes and principles, implementing training programs to foster an informed organizational culture.

 Handling stressful situations: Resilience in maintaining composure and effectiveness under pressure, particularly in time-sensitive or critical business situations.